alekseybeloded/football_injuries/README.md

 ## Introduction

-Welcome to the "Football Injuries Project"!
-This website is designed to provide users with access to information about injuries sustained by football players, as well as details about the teams and players associated with them.
+Welcome to the "Football Injury Project"!
+This website is designed to provide users with access to information about teams, players, and injuries sustained by players.

 In our project, you will be able to:

 * Learn about various types of injuries that football players encounter.
 * Access information about specific players and their teams.

-We aim to create a user-friendly and informative resource for football enthusiasts, coaches, medical professionals, and anyone interested in the health and well-being of athletes.
-Our goal in future is to raise awareness about injuries in football and their consequences, as well as to provide valuable data for analysis and research.
+We aim to create a resource for anyone interested in the health and well-being of football players.

 ### You can use Football injuries at the following link